 As containers have exploded onto the IT landscape over the last few years, more and more companies are turning to Docker to provide a quick and effective means to release software at a faster pace.

-This shift has caused many Continuous Integration and Continuous Delivery (CI/CD) tools and companies to strategically create and weave new container native solutions into their platforms.
+This shift has caused several Continuous Integration and Continuous Delivery (CI/CD) tools and companies to strategically create and weave new container-native solutions into their platforms.

 Jenkins can be easily integrated with a Docker workflow where it manages the entire development pipeline of containerized applications.

 In addition, with one of the largest open source communities among CI/CD providers, Jenkins has a wide variety of container-related plugins available to delivers solutions for source code management to security.